 - Should you ever self-host your videos?

-Let’s work through a couple answers to that question to give you an idea of how your goal for your video will guide all your future decisions regarding that online video.
+Let’s work through a couple answers to that question.
+This will give you an idea of how your goal for your video will guide all your future decisions regarding that online video.

 I want to achieve a higher search ranking with my video